danneamtu/danneamtu/README.md

 </a>

 ### Joblify project showcase
-Joblify help you to match your technical skills with Front End Developer job requirements.
-I started the project in april 2021 both server and client.
-Technologies used in this project: React, Redux, Node.js, Fuse.js, MongoDB and Puppeteer.
+Joblify help you to match your technical skills with Front End Developer jobs.
+I started this project in april 2021, both server and client, usig: React, Redux, Node.js, MongoDB and Puppeteer.
 If you are interested to see the code or live website, click on the links bellow:

 👉    Client code @ [View Client Code](https://github.com/danneamtu/joblify/tree/main/client)
 👉    Server code @ [View Server Code](https://github.com/danneamtu/joblify/tree/main/server)